MiskaChris/ArCE/README.md

 some of the baselines that report this kind of experimental results.
 Especially compared with TransG, which achieves the current-best Hits@10 score on FB15k.

- Hits@3 results, Hits@1 results and MRR results  under different setting.
  Here r refers to the atrous rate.
-Atrous means the number of atrous layers in the AtrousConvBlock
+Atrous means the number of atrous layers in the AtrousConvBlock.
+ Hits@3 results under different setting are shown below.
  <div align=center><img width="800" height="300" src="https://github.com/MiskaChris/ArCE/blob/master/ArcE/basic_ArcE/实验1.png"/></div>